 Finding the right antenna to get free TV signals is not difficult as long as you know how it works.

-Also keep in mind rain or bad weather conditions will also effect the signal.
+Also, keep in mind that rain or bad weather conditions will also affect the signal.

 Be sure to read reviews on antennas on Amazon, here, or elsewhere to be sure it is a good fit for you.

-Have you installed a over-the-air TV antenna? let us know your experience in the comments below.
+Have you installed an over-the-air TV antenna?
+Let us know your experience in the comments below.